We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A ligature is a surgical thread that’s tied around the base of larger keloids.
 Over time, the thread cuts into the keloid and causes it to fall off.
 You’ll need to have a new ligature tied on every three to four weeks until your keloid falls off.

 Your doctor may prescribe a retinoid cream to help reduce the size and appearance of your keloid.
-Studies show that retinoids can slightly reduce the size and symptoms, particularly itchiness, of keloids.

 While there are no clinically proven home remedies that can completely remove keloids, there are a few treatments you can use to reduce their appearance.